 The regulations to which we are subject are complex and have become more stringent over time.
 Regulatory changes could result in restrictions on our ability to continue or expand our operations, higher than anticipated costs, or lower than anticipated sales.
 Plus regulators such as the FDA and other state and foreign regulatory authorities have broad enforcement powers.
-Our failure to comply with applicable regulatory requirements could result in enforcement action by the FDA, state or foreign regulatory authorities, which may include any of the following sanctions:
+Our failure to comply with applicable regulatory requirements could result in enforcement action by federal, state or foreign regulatory authorities, which could result in any of the following sanctions:

-- untitled letters or warning letters; - fines, injunctions, consent decrees and civil penalties; - recalls, termination of distribution, administrative detention or seizure of our products; - customer notifications or repair, replacement, or refunds; - operating restrictions or partial suspension or total shutdown of production; - delays in or refusal to grant our requests for future clearances or approvals or foreign marketing authorizations of new products, new intended uses or modifications to existing products; - withdrawals or suspensions of our current 510(k) clearances, resulting in prohibitions on sales of our products; - FDA refusal to issue certificates to foreign governments needed to export products for sale in other countries; and - criminal prosecution.
+- untitled letters or warning letters; - fines, injunctions, consent decrees and civil penalties; - recalls, termination of distribution, administrative detention or seizure of our products; - customer notifications or repair, replacement, or refunds; - operating restrictions or partial suspension or total shutdown of production; - delays in or refusal to grant our requests for future clearances or approvals or foreign marketing authorizations of new products, new intended uses or modifications to existing products; - withdrawals or suspensions of our current 510(k) clearances, resulting in prohibition on sales of our products; - excluding our products from coverage under governmental health care programs;